Close Menu

 Question: If I think the auto accident is my fault, should I say so?

-Answer: Do not volunteer any information about whose fault the accident was.
+Answer: No. Do not volunteer any information about whose fault the accident was.
 You may think you were in the wrong and learn the other driver is as much, or more to blame than you are.
 You should talk to your insurance agent, your lawyer, or both before taking the blame.
 Anything you say to the police or other driver can be used against you later.

-Question: Should I get a physical check up after an accident?
+Question: Should I get a physical check-up after an accident?

 Question: Who pays if I am injured or my car is damaged?